the-teachingRSE-project/competencies/competencies.md

 Data Stewardship Competency Framework for Life Sciences [@Scholtens2019] are examples of KSA frameworks for bioinformatics curricula.

-The Curriculum Task Force of the International Society for Computational Biology (ISCB) curates a database of degrees and certificates in bioinformatics [@BioinformaticsCertification; @Mulder2018].
+The Curriculum Task Force of the \ac{ISCB} curates a database of degrees and certificates in bioinformatics [@BioinformaticsCertification; @Mulder2018].
 The database includes bachelor's and master's degree programs and specialisations, PhD programs, and certificates from graduate schools.

 BioExcel has research competencies that combine some of our research competencies and some notions from the communication skills.
 Their computing competencies roughly map to our software skills.
-Here, we find competencies such as "package and distribute software", which maps to our (LIBS) competencies, and "comply with licensing policy", which would in our framework be part of (SP) in the research competencies.
+Here, we find competencies such as "package and distribute software", which maps to our (\gls{LIBS}) competencies, and "comply with licensing policy", which would in our framework be part of (\gls{SP}) in the research competencies.
-In addition, they have a dedicated parallel computing competency section, thereby shifting the emphasis of the knowledge of their computational tools towards the HPC-RSE specialisation in our framework.
+In addition, they have a dedicated parallel computing competency section, thereby shifting the emphasis of the knowledge of their computational tools towards the \acrshort{HPC}-RSE specialisation in our framework.
 Career profiles, such as the computational chemist, bring additional domain specific knowledge;
-we would classify those as a mixture of \${DOMAIN}-RSE and HPC-RSE.
+we would classify those as a mixture of \${DOMAIN}-RSE and \acrshort{HPC}-RSE.
 It is noteworthy, however, that the BioExcel framework puts very little emphasis on communication skills, which are often involved in RSE-related tasks.

 [^JuniorRSE]: [https://competency.ebi.ac.uk/framework/bioexcel/3.0/profile/view/10115/alex-2](https://competency.ebi.ac.uk/framework/bioexcel/3.0/profile/view/10115/alex-2)